ReachableCEO/TSYSGroupHandbook/src/OperatingAgreement-StandaloneLLC/Indemnification.md

 forth in this Section, and with, in each case, the Board Of Directors prior approval:

-* the Company may (at the Members sole discretion) indemnify each Director or Member for any Adverse Consequences that a Director or Member may suffer including, but not limited to, any Director, or Member who, is to be made a party to any pending or completed action, suit or proceeding ("**Proceeding**"), any appeal therein, or any inquiry or investigation preliminary thereto, solely by reason of the fact that he or she is or was a Director, Member and was
+* the Company may (at the Members sole discretion) indemnify any or each Director for any Adverse Consequences that a Director may suffer including, but not limited to, any Director who, is to be made a party to any pending or completed action, suit or proceeding ("**Proceeding**"), any appeal therein, or any inquiry or investigation preliminary thereto, solely by reason of the fact that he or she is or was a Director, Member and was